EE220: Principles of Teaching

 I. Class participation (74 points)

-(a) each EE 220 class session (27) attended minus
+(a) each ELED 220 class session (27) attended minus

-One permitted absences................................27 @ 2 = 54
+one permitted absences................................27 @ 2 = 54

 One permitted absence: ______________